What Exactly Is a Bullion Sovereign?

 None of the above meanings appear to help explain perfectly the meaning of the expression bullion sovereign, however the reference to "of only metallic value" gives an important clue.
 When we speak of bullion sovereigns we mean sovereigns bought and sold based on the value of their metallic content.

-Bullion or Proof
+Bullion or Proof?

 Some confusion over the meaning of the word bullion seems to have arisen recently, and been caused by the Royal Mint.
 Gold sovereigns used to be a circulating coin, but the last date sovereigns were minted after they ceased to circulate was 1932.
-No sovereigns were then issued until 1957 when the Mint resumed production to meet world demand for sovereigns as bullion coins, and to help control the number of forgeries which had started to be produced.
+No sovereigns were then issued until 1957 (except for proofs issued for the Coronation in 1937) when the Mint resumed production to meet world demand for sovereigns as bullion coins, and to help control the number of forgeries which had started to be produced.
 These sovereigns were simply referred to as sovereigns or gold sovereigns, and were issued in most years until 1982 when production stopped.
 In 1979, the Royal Mint started to issue proof sovereigns for sale to collectors, and this still continues.
-In 2000, the Royal Mint decided to restart production or ordinary or normal non-proof sovereigns.
+In 2000, the Royal Mint decided to restart production of ordinary or normal non-proof sovereigns.
 To differentiate them from the proof version, they appear to have decided to call them bullion sovereigns, despite the fact that they are sold at prices which represent a considerable premium over their intrinsic metal value.
 Why they could not stick to established usage and call the non-proof sovereigns uncirculated, we will probably never know.
 The Americans solve this problem by calling non-proof coins a "business" strike, presumably so-called because it reflects the main business that a mint is involved in.

 Proof coins are specially produced to a much higher standard of finish.
 Originally, proofs were intended as pre-production samples.
 As a printer would produce a small number of "proof" copies for checking and approval, so a mint would produce proofs for approval by the mintmaster, the monarch, and for other purposes.
 When coin collecting began to become popular about two centuries ago, a larger number of proofs were sometimes made for sale to collectors.
 This has developed enormously in the past few decades, and most countries, but not all, produce proof coin and sets every year or on special occasions.